Military history of the Russian Empire: Russo–Swedish War of 1741–1743

 The political turmoil of 1741 had given Sweden hopes of retribution for its losses in the Great Northern War.
 Sweden had additionally been egged on by French diplomats aiming to keep Russia out of the War of Austrian Succession.
 Sweden had declared war on Russia, moving troops towards Saint Petersburg.
 It thinly justified the war with support for Elizabeth's taking of the throne, and Elizabeth promised to cede certain Russian territories in return.
 Once securely on the throne, however, Elizabeth rejected the terms and direct her military against the woefully unprepared Swedes.

 Peter Lacy led the invasion of Finland, defended by only a tiny force, in the fall of 1741.
 He aimed specifically to destroy as much of the countryside as he could, skillfully using cossacks to the best of their raiding abilities.
 Seeing that its ally would be crushed, France tried to mediate peace, but to no avail.
-Lacy coordinated a second march in 1742, keeping along the coast of Finland so as to pin down the 17,000 Swedish troops, an objective he achieved at Helsingfors.
-The Swedes surrendered, and Lacy occupied both Helsingfors and the Finnish capital of Abo.
+Lacy coordinated a second march in 1742, keeping along the coast of Finland so as to pin down the 17,000 Swedish troops, an objective he achieved at Helsingfors (Helsinki).
+The Swedes surrendered, and Lacy occupied both Helsingfors and Åbo (Turku), the administrative center of Finland.
 By 1743, with Swedish defeat complete and fears of a coalition to defend Sweden growing, Elizabeth finally brought Sweden to the bargaining table.
 In the resultant Treaty of Åbo, Elizabeth was surprisingly generous, taking several providences of Eastern Finland but allowing Sweden to retain the bulk of its control.